 S corporation: An S corp is similar to an LLC in terms of liability protection but is taxed differently.
 With an S corp, profits and losses pass through to the owners' personal tax returns.

-C corporation: A C corp provides the most liability protection.
+C corporation: A C corp provides the most liability protection and comes with certain corporate tax benefits.
 However, it can be more complex and costly to manage without the help of an accountant.

 Nonprofit: A nonprofit operates for the benefit of the public or a specific group.
 It is tax-exempt and governed by a board of directors.
 All profits are reinvested back into the organization.